View as Map

 Alafia serves the authentic, unadulterated cuisine of Benin.
 You won’t find any dainty garnishes here; just wholesome, well-spiced food.
 Try a glass of the potent ginger juice.

-Cafe Desta (Photo credit: Jackie Tran)
+Variety platter at Cafe Desta (Photo by Jackie Tran)

 Cafe Desta